OfficeDev/Office-Add-in-samples/Samples/Office.TypeScriptAddin/ReadMe.md

 ### Summary ###
 This is a sample project extending the Visual Studio 2015 template for an Office task pane add-in with TypeScript and TypeScript type definitions.

+It’s a great way to help you ensure the quality and code maintainability of your project.
+Also, if you’re coming from a more strongly typed programming language (like C#, Java, etc.), TypeScript can be your way into the world of JavaScript.

 Read more about this sample at: http://simonjaeger.com/use-typescript-in-a-visual-studio-office-add-in-project

 ### Applies to ###